ickw/ChatBubbleTest/README.md

 # ChatBubbleTest
-An test project of bubble-like style used in a lot of chat apps.
+A test project of bubble-like style used in a lot of chat apps.